ChetanTayal138/Trading-Toolkit/README.md

 # Introduction

 The purpose of this ever-growing repository is to serve as an introduction to basic market indicators that serve as the basis of a multitude of trading decisions.
 All implementations are done using barebones numpy and pandas and can probably be done using a more efficient vectorized approach (which will also be explored) but for now the goal is to gain an understanding of the working of the indicators.

-# Indicators currently implemented
+# Indicators Currently Implemented

 ### SMA & EMA